Parameterized Prompt for Incremental Object Detection: Implementation Details

 \section{Implementation Details}

-The pre-trained detectors use the same original hyperparameter settings as those in their respective papers \cite{zhu2020deformable, zong2023detrs}.
+The pre-trained detectors use the original hyperparameter settings as those in their respective papers \cite{zhu2020deformable, zong2023detrs}.
 We employ the Adam optimizer with a weight decay of 0.0001.
-The learning rate is set to 0.0001 for the class embeddings and the parametrized prompts, and a lower learning rate of 0.00001 is used for the bounding box embeddings, while freezing the remaining parameters.
+The learning rate is set to 0.0001 for the class embeddings and the parametrized prompt structure, and a lower learning rate of 0.00001 is used for the bounding box embeddings, while freezing the remaining parameters.
 For training Deformable-DETR \cite{zhu2020deformable} on the PASCAL VOC2007 dataset \cite{everingham2010pascal}, we train each incremental task for 100 epochs, with the learning rate dropped to 0.1 of its original value at the 80th epoch.
 For training Co-DETR \cite{zong2023detrs} on the PASCAL VOC2007 dataset, we train each incremental task for 12 epochs, with the learning rate dropped to 0.1 of its original value at the 7th epoch.
 For training Co-DETR on the MS COCO dataset, we train each incremental task for 1 epoch.
 It is worth noting that in the 19+1 setting on PASCAL VOC2007, the second task contains only 279 images.
 Due to the limited data, Deformable-DETR tends to overfit during training.
 To mitigate this issue, we set the hyperparameters of the focal loss to $ \alpha = 0.5 $ and $ \gamma = 3.0 $.
 The reported accuracy is the average of three independent trials.
-All experiments are conducted using an NVIDIA RTX 4090 GPU with a batch size of 32.
+All experiments are conducted on NVIDIA RTX 4090 GPUs.